boku7/boku7.github.io/_posts/2021-07-12-ArtOfDeviceCodePhish.md

 ```

 ## AAD Reconnaissance
-The Azure Device Code phishing technique is dependant on your target using Azure Active Directory.
+The Azure Device Code phishing technique is dependent on your target using Azure Active Directory.
 Before launching an Azure Device Code phishing campaign, it is wise to ensure your target uses Azure.
 ### Check if the target domain uses Azure Active Directory

 ##### Target is registered to Azure Active Directory